cisnerosatcharlotte/cisnerosatcharlotte.github.io/README.md

 - Students learn about economic mobility, language capital, public and private transportation, and the price of time.

 ## **Who benefits?**
-There are three specific groups that will benefit directly from this project:
+There are four specific groups that will benefit directly from this project:
--       Students learning Spanish who are carrying out the project, by having a hand on experience and can appreciate it in the future.
+-       UNC Charlotte students learning Spanish who are carrying out the project, by having a hand on experience and can appreciate it in the future.
+-       The University community from having deepened relationships, and civic experiences.
 -       Charlotte citizens who would be able to access information on services and resources by the light rail in Spanish and English.
 -       The global community who would be able to access the information on The Levine Museum of the New South website.